-The Act is silent on how to allocate RECs from projects located in the service territories of municipal utilities, rural electric cooperatives, or Mt.
-Carmel Public Utility.
-The Agency does not apply RECs from those projects procured through contracts with the Agency using the RERF to the utility RPS goals, while any RECs procured through contracts with a utility are applied to the RPS goals of the contracting utility.493
+from those projects procured through contracts with the Agency using the RERF to the utility RPS goals, while any RECs procured through contracts with a utility are applied to the RPS goals of the contracting utility.
+504

 8.5.
 Program Requirements and Incentives